-22 OFCD.
+21 OFCD.
 Untied aid.

-practices can further extend to cases when a local entity supported with development funds is in fact a subsidiary of a European company in the donor country.
+take place.
+Such practices can further extend to cases when a local entity supported with development funds is in fact a subsidiary of a European company in the donor country.
 Using development finance to allow local companies or European companies' local subsidiaries to buy European products thanks to export credit makes a distinction between the two finance streams increasingly blurry.